Telluride Professional Ski Patrol Association

 • TPSPA is trying to inch closer to a Living Wage.
 It only gets harder and more difficult to live in the Telluride area.
 If we lose the Ski Patrol that is barely hanging onto housing right now, we may never be able to replace them.

-• In a letter to the community on November 20, Chuck Horning the Owner, Telski stated, “The union continues to demand a 35% hourly wage increase.
-This is not feasible.”
-Here Telski is referring to a number that includes both a healthcare stipend and a modest increase to our gear allowance, along with a new pay structure that incentivizes institutional knowledge and progression in the company.
+• In a letter on December 29 Telski stated, “The ski patrol union’s last and in what they called their bottom line economic proposal was 35%.”
+Here Telski is referring to an outdated number that includes both a healthcare stipend and a modest increase to our gear allowance, along with a new pay structure that incentivizes institutional knowledge and progression in the company.

 What you can do to help?

 TPSPA is not purposefully delaying bargaining sessions.
 We are working as hard as we can to secure a fair contract that values the irreplaceable skill, knowledge, and training that successfully make this complex mountain as safe as it can be.
 We’ve been at the table since early June.
 Telski has had our financial proposal since early August.
-They are insistent on an outside consultant to lead them, and they are insistent on a formal mediator for these talks.
-This has led to a convoluted number of outside calendars that need to align for a session to come together.
+The company has had months to prepare a contingency plan and is failing the community by choosing to close the resort instead of even trying to open in a limited capacity.

-We know how much a possible work stoppage can affect our community, our friends, and the area at large.
+We know how much a work stoppage affects our community, our friends, and the area at large.
 We want nothing more than for the Company to listen to our concerns and put forward an offer that addresses our concerns.
-We hope that the Company will start to take our concerns seriously and we can come together for a wonderful season.
+We have made it exceedingly clear what our bottom line is, and if they are able to meet us on their side of the middle here, we can have a contract ratified immediately and be back to work.

 News & Updates